owen62/PythonKeyLogger/README.md

 The PythonKeyLogger project aims to create a simple keylogger and expand its functionality with additional features:

-- Operating System (OS) information
+- Operating System (OS) Information
+- Collecting Mouse Clicks
 - Audio Recording
-- Gathering clipboard content
-- Encrypt and decrypt the logs using a key (Generated randomly)
+- Collecting Clipboard Content
+- Encrypting and Decrypting Logs Using a Randomly Generated Key
-- Capture Webcam screens
+- Capturing Webcam Screens
-- Capture Screenshots
+- Capturing Screenshots

 ## Usage